infn-esc/esc24/gpu/cuda.md

 M is a matrix of NxN integers.

 1. Set N=4
-2. Write a kernel that sets each element of the matrix to its linear index (e.g. M[2,3] = 2*N + 3), by making use of two-dimensional grid and blocks.
+2. Write a kernel that sets each element of the matrix to its linearized index (e.g. M[2,3] = 2*N + 3), by making use of two-dimensional grid and blocks.
 (Two-dimensional means using the x and y coordinates).
 3. Copy the result to the host and check that it is correct.
 4. Try with a rectangular matrix 19x67.

 Hint: check the kernel launch parameters.
 Hint: fix the number of threads per block in each dimension and find the number of blocks needed to cover the full matrix.
 Pay attention not to write or read out of the matrix boundaries.